 Trastuzumab injection may cause serious or life-threatening reactions that may occur while the medication is being given or up to 24 hours afterward.
 Trastuzumab injection may also cause severe lung damage.
 Tell your doctor if you have or have ever had lung disease or if you have a tumor in your lungs, especially if it has caused you to have difficulty breathing.
 Your doctor will watch you carefully when you receive trastuzumab injection so that your treatment can be interrupted if you experience a serious reaction.
 If you have any of the following symptoms, tell your doctor immediately: fever, chills, nausea, vomiting, pain, headache, dizziness, weakness, rash, hives, itching, tightening of the throat; or difficulty breathing or swallowing.

 Tell your doctor if you are pregnant or plan to become pregnant.
 Trastuzumab may harm your unborn baby.
-You should use birth control to prevent pregnancy during your treatment and for 6 months after your treatment.
+You should use birth control to prevent pregnancy during your treatment and for 7 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant during your treatment with trastuzumab, call your doctor immediately.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests to check your body's response to trastuzumab injection.